Red Barons Webseiten

 The Living Wall.

-For more than 28 years the Berlin Wall was the symbol of a divided Germany.
-The warning sign on the picture seems strange.
+For more than 28 years, the Berlin Wall was the symbol of a divided Germany.
+The warning sign in the picture seems strange.
 With the Wall behind in place who could and who would like to leave West-Berlin to enter the East?
-The sign is however fully justified as GDR territory actually started well in front of the wall on the western side.
+The sign is, however, fully justified as GDR territory actually started well in front of the wall on the western side.
 You may be able to recognize the flag of the GDR on top of the Gate.

-On June 12, 1987, US-President Ronald Reagan in the front of but with the back to the wall pronouces his famous words,
+On June 12, 1987, US-President Ronald Reagan with the back to the wall pronouced his famous words,

 "Mr. Gorbachov, tear down this wall !"
 The flag of the GDR is hoisted on top of the Gate.